gsa-oes/SBST-NSTC/_includes/contact.md

 Thanks for stopping by!
 We hope you found the information you were looking for.

-To learn more about the NSTC, please visit their site [here](https://www.whitehouse.gov/administration/eop/ostp/nstc).
+To learn more about the NSTC, please visit their site [here](https://www.obamawhitehouse.gov/administration/eop/ostp/nstc).

-To learn more about the NSTC Committee on Technology, and view the SBST charter, please visit their site [here](https://www.whitehouse.gov/administration/eop/ostp/nstc/committees/cot).
+To learn more about the NSTC Committee on Technology, and view the SBST charter, please visit their site [here](https://obamawhitehouse.archives.gov/administration/eop/ostp/nstc/committees/cot).

+Note: The SBST expires in early 2017.
+This is historical material “frozen in time”.
+The website is no longer updated.